happyCoder85/next-js-training/02-CoreReactPrinciples/05-ReusingComponentsWithProps.md

 •	Props are received as a single object and can be accessed inside the component using props.<name>.
 •	They make components more flexible and reusable by enabling different configurations for the same component.
 ```

+Now, when you run the app, you’ll see two distinct posts with unique authors and content, all thanks to the Props feature.

+Not every component needs Props, but when a component must be used in multiple places with different data, Props are the perfect tool to make that happen.